wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 	edgecmd Configuration Storage Logging LogFileCountLimit=5
 	```

-- Complete the following to add an entry to a collection configuration.
+Complete the following to add an entry to a collection configuration:

 	1. Open command line.
 	2. Type the `componentId` and `facetName` followed by the key=value pairs, and press Enter.